francoriba/k8s_canary_demo/README.md

 3. [Lens](https://k8slens.dev/) (optional but recommended, to manage the cluster)
 4. Run `minikube addons enable ingress` (to allow your minikube cluster to use the ingress controller)
 5. Run `kubectl config use-context minikube` (to set minikube as the kubectl commands context)
-6. In order to the dns to work we need to add the following to the /etc/hosts file: `<minikube ip> minikube.local` Where `<minikube ip>` is the IP address of your Minikube cluster.
-You can obtain it by running:
+6. For ocal hostname resolution we need to add the following to the /etc/hosts file: `<minikube ip> minikube.local` Where `<minikube ip>` is the IP address of your Minikube cluster.
+You can obtain it by running: `minikube ip`
-  `minikube ip`

 ## How to test